jrhauser/CoinFlip/README.md

 # CoinFlip
-A simply python program to expirementally verify the probability equations I learned in my discrete math class.
+A simple python program to expirementally verify the probability equations I learned in my discrete math class.